-The private placement warrants (including the Class A ordinary shares issuable upon exercise of such warrants) will not be transferable, assignable or salable until 30 days after the completion of our initial business combination (except, among other limited exceptions as described under "Principal Shareholders-Transfers of Founder Shares and Private Placement Warrants," to our officers and directors and other persons or entities affiliated with our sponsor) and they will not be redeemable by us so long as they are held by our sponsor, members of our sponsor, Jefferies or their permitted transferees, except as described above under "-Warrants-Public Warrants- Redemption Procedures-Redemption of warrants when the price per Class A ordinary share equals or exceeds \$10.00."
-The sponsor, Jefferies or their permitted transferees, have the option to exercise the private placement warrants on a cashless basis.
+The private placement warrants (including the Class A ordinary shares issuable upon exercise of such warrants) will not be transferable, assignable or salable until 30 days after the completion of our initial business combination (except, among other limited exceptions as described under "Principal Shareholders-Transfers of Founder Shares and Private Placement Warrants," to our officers and directors and other persons or entities affiliated with our sponsor) and they will not be redeemable by us so long as they are held by our sponsor, members of our sponsor or their permitted transferees, except as described above under "-Warrants-Public Warrants- Redemption Procedures-Redemption of warrants when the price per Class A ordinary share equals or exceeds \$10.00."
+The sponsor or its permitted transferees, have the option to exercise the private placement warrants on a cashless basis.
 Except as described below, the private placement warrants have terms and provisions that are identical to those of the warrants being sold as part of the units in this offering.
-If the private placement warrants are held by holders other than the sponsor, Jefferies or their permitted transferees, the private placement warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the units being sold in this offering.
-In accordance with FINRA Rule 5110(g)(8)(A), the warrants purchased by Jefferies will not be exercisable for more than five years from the effective date of the registration statement of which this prospectus forms a part for so long as they are held by the Jefferies.
+If the private placement warrants are held by holders other than the sponsor or its permitted transferees, the private placement warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the units being sold in this offering.

-to exercise them on a cashless basis, they would pay the exercise price by surrendering his, her or its warrants for that number of Class A ordinary shares equal to the quotient obtained by dividing (x) the product of the number of Class A ordinary shares underlying the warrants, multiplied by the excess of the "fair market value" of our Class A ordinary shares (defined below) over the exercise price of the warrants by (y) the fair market value.
+Except as described above under "-Warrants-Public Warrants- Redemption Procedures-Redemption of warrants when the price per Class A ordinary share equals or exceeds \$10.00," if holders of the private placement warrants elect to exercise them on a cashless basis, they would pay the exercise price by surrendering his, her or its warrants for that number of Class A ordinary shares equal to the quotient obtained by dividing (x) the product of the number of Class A ordinary shares underlying the warrants, multiplied by the excess of the "fair market value" of our Class A ordinary shares (defined below) over the exercise price of the warrants by (y) the fair market value.
 The "fair market value" will mean the average reported closing price of the Class A ordinary shares for the 10 trading days ending on the third trading day prior to the date on which the notice of warrant exercise is sent to the warrant agent.
-The reason that we have agreed that these warrants will be exercisable on a cashless basis so long as they are held by the sponsor, Jefferies or their permitted transferees is because it is not known at this time whether they will be affiliated with us following a business combination.
+The reason that we have agreed that these warrants will be exercisable on a cashless basis so long as they are held by the sponsor or its permitted transferees is because it is not known at this time whether they will be affiliated with us following a business combination.
 If they remain affiliated with us, their ability to sell our securities in the open market will be significantly limited.
 We expect to have policies in place that prohibit insiders from selling our securities except during specific periods of time.
 Even during such periods of time when insiders will be permitted to sell our securities, an insider cannot trade in our securities if he or she is in possession of material non-public information.
 Accordingly, unlike public shareholders who could exercise their warrants and sell the Class A ordinary shares received upon such exercise freely in the open market in order to recoup the cost of such exercise, the insiders could be significantly restricted from selling such securities.
 As a result, we believe that allowing the holders to exercise such warrants on a cashless basis is appropriate.